 What this guy was lacking, and what ultimately led to him being banned, was respect.
 Even a condescending respect would have helped out here.

 What I didn’t realize when I banned him on Facebook was that all the conversations he was part of would be hidden.
 I can still see them, but no one else can.
 That wasn’t my goal.
 I don’t like hiding what was said.
-I only had two choices – either keep it open as a free for all, or hide everything to do with him.
+I only had two choices – either keep it open as a free for all, or hide everything to do with Mr. Asshole.

 I’ve had a few people ask me what was so bad that I would ban him.
 It wasn’t when he bashed women in general.
 It wasn’t even when he felt like he could judge me and my parenting based on a few replies I made back to him.
 When he resorted to name calling and personally attacking another person who made comments on the page, the line was crossed.